Blaqadonis/broda-man/README.md

 ## Contributing

 We welcome contributions from the community to make Broda-man even better!
-If you have any suggestions, bug reports, or would like to contribute code, please follow our [contributing guidelines].
+If you have any suggestions, bug reports, or would like to contribute code, please follow our [contributing guidelines](https://community.openai.com/t/i-have-the-error-openai-error-serviceunavailableerror-the-server-is-overloaded-or-not-ready-yet/290475/3).